tomekmarchi/Acid/README.md

 What is Acid?
 =======
 Acidjs is an ECMA script utility library that focuses on scalable real-time self-constructing SPAs(single-page applications).
 Acid proposes a highly modular environment where resources are split up and pulled on the fly.
-Acid is also the core library of Menrvah, which is an enhancement of the Acid library.

 DOM
 -----------------------